KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Indicates that there was an error downloading either the ClickOnce manifests or the deployment's files to the client computer.

-    throw [System.Deployment.Application.DeploymentDownloadException]::New("Indicates that there was an error downloading either the ClickOnce manifests or the deployment's files to the client computer.")
+    throw [System.Deployment.Application.DeploymentDownloadException]::New('Indicates that there was an error downloading either the ClickOnce manifests or the deployment's files to the client computer.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Deployment.Application.DeploymentDownloadException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Deployment.Application.DeploymentDownloadException.aspx)